epage/rfcs/text/0000-global-features.md

     None
 }
 ```
-- References by this crate to global names/values in `cfg`s and `cargo:rustc-cfg` build script directive will be validated based on
+- References by this crate to global names/values in `cfg`s and
+  `cargo:rustc-cfg` build script directive will be validated based on
   [RFC 3013](https://rust-lang.github.io/rfcs/3013-conditional-compilation-checking.html) (rustc and cargo)

-Workspace globals may also be specified and a package may inherit them and append, but not modify, them:
+Workspace globals may also be specified and a package may inherit them:
 ```toml
 [workspace.globals.sys]
 description = "External library link method"